Excessive Entities

 π cart.ts

-entity for authentication data, such as tokens or user DTOs returned from the backend.
-These are context-specific and unlikely to be reused outside authentication:
+Prefer shared layer to creating a user entity for authentication data, such as tokens or user DTOs returned from the backend.
+These are context-specific and unlikely to be reused outside authentication scope:

 - Authentication responses (e.g., tokens or DTOs) often lack fields needed for broader reuse or vary by context (e.g., private vs. public user profiles).